'The Fight Starts Again': Jon Stewart Returns to Capitol Hill

 Jon Stewart returned to Capitol Hill Tuesday to take up a new cause -- advocating for veterans affected by burn pits.
-Today, the comedian held a press conference outside Capital Hill to honor servicemen and women.
+The comedian held a press conference outside Capital Hill to honor servicemen and women, NBC News reports.

 "Welcome to another exciting episode of 'When is America going to start acting like the great country we keep telling ourselves we are?'"
 Stewart said.